Ogi (food): Overview

 In Kenya, the porridge is known as uji (not to be confused with ugali) and is generally made with millet and sorghum.
 It is commonly served for breakfast and dinner, but often has a thinner gravy-like consistency.

 The fermentation of ogi is performed by various lactic acid bacteria including Lactobacillus spp. and various yeasts including Saccharomyces and Candida spp.

+The dish is known as Akamu among the Igbo people of southeastern Nigeria and is prepared in a manner similar to British custard.
+Akamu is commonly served with a variety of accompaniments, including: